Children and Domestic Abuse

 Why Choose Hopkins Solicitors?

-• Expertise: Our experienced family law solicitors specialise in protecting children affected by domestic abuse through legal measures and custody arrangements.
+- Expertise: Our experienced family law solicitors specialise in protecting children affected by domestic abuse through protective orders and orders determining child arrangements, for example, orders determining which parent the child should live with.

 Ready to Take Action?